-Simple Recipes to Use Up Leftover Rhubarb
+Simple Recipe Ideas to Use Leftover Rhubarb

 This strawberry rhubarb crumble (Cupful of Kale) can be made as is, or just use rhubarb alone, though it won’t be as sweet.

 Avoid rhubarb for kidney stones or liver problems (even a history).
 Check medication , before eating.
+Keep rhubarb away from pets (due to soluble oxalate crystals).

 Rhubarb is one of England’s favourite fruits (even though it’s not a fruit, it’s actually a seed!)
 Related to buckwheat, it’s too bitter to eat raw, but cooked it’s delicious with sugar, and just as popular in Scandinavia).